centau/ecr/docs/api/Registry.md

 ### valid()

-Checks if the given entity is a valid entity identifier.
+Checks if the given entity identifier is valid.

 - **Type**